ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 1) Quickly detail what you understand from the actions in the image.
 2) Remember the tech stack and libraries for the frontend.
-3) Create components to execute the actions, in their respective folders, based on the image and the actions.
+3) Create components with proper functions to execute the actions, in their respective folders, based on the image and the actions.
 ```

-## Database
+## 📀 Database

 ### SQL Schema Generation `:instructDBGenerateSchema`